danielgutin/Heroflix/README.md

 will be added soon...

 Local computer :
-if you wish to run the app on your local computer, just clone the repo.
+if you wish to run the app on your local environment, just clone the repo.
-* install the packages with `npm install` ( both client )
+* install the packages with `npm install & npm start`

 **Heroflix has serval features :**